garden-io/garden/docs/misc/faq.md

 ### If a Test has a Run as a dependency, is the Run re-run every time before the Test?

-It is, which is why we recommend that tasks are written to be idempotent.
-Tasks by nature don’t really have a status check, unlike Deploys.
+It is, which is why we recommend that Runs are written to be idempotent.
+Runs by nature don’t really have a status check, unlike Deploys.

 ### Why is my Run not running on `garden deploy`?